MartinKBeck/TwitterScraper/README.md

-# How to Scrape Tweets from Twitter
+# Scraping Tweets from Twitter
-This folder contains my jupyter notebooks for my basic scraping tutorial as discussed in my [tutorial article](https://towardsdatascience.com/how-to-scrape-tweets-from-twitter-59287e20f0f1 "written article").
+This repository contains code and notebooks for my tweet scraping articles.

-This folder contains notebooks for scraping tweets using two different packages in Python.
-* GetOldTweets3
-* Tweepy
+Here is my beginner one [tutorial article](https://towardsdatascience.com/how-to-scrape-tweets-from-twitter-59287e20f0f1 "written article").

+Here is my advanced one.

 -WORK IN PROGRESS - My code friendly folder is meant to contain scripts and jupyter notebooks that were meant to be code-friendly for people that don't have a strong understanding of Python but still want to scrape tweets on Twitter.